 A/B Test Your Email Marketing Campaigns

 Even if you’re using the best email marketing tools, there’s always some room for improvement when it comes to emailing people in your target audience.
-To maximize your conversion rates, you should be doing regular A/B tests to compare the performance of different elements of your emails.
+To maximize your conversion rates, you should be do regular A/B tests, and then track the email engagement metrics to compare the performance of the different elements of your emails.

 If it’s been a while since you’ve done A/B testing, here’s a refresher on how it’s used.
 When you do this type of test, you send out two versions of the same email to determine which one works better.
 The key to using A/B testing effectively is to change just one element of the second version.
 If you change multiple elements, you won’t be able to determine which one had an impact on your open rates or click-through rates.